igrowbeards/homebrew/RPG.md

   least 4-6 hours.

-  Characters with talents in medicine or first aid can treat physically injured characters to give them a bonus of up to their skill level on their daily healing roll.
+  Characters with talents in medicine or first aid can treat physically injured characters to give them a bonus of up to their talent level on their daily healing roll.

 ---

 ### Character Advancement

-  At the logical end of each adventure each player will gain a new skill or increase an existing skill one level, as well as gaining 1 + their `STR` bonus in hit points.
+  At the logical end of each adventure each player will gain a new talent or increase an existing talent one level, as well as gaining 1 + their `STR` bonus in hit points.

   On even levels the character also gains 1 point to add to one of their 4 core attributes.